-209.1.
-Each planeswalker card has a loyalty number printed in its lower right corner.
-This indicates its loyalty while it's not on the battlefield, and it also indicates that the planeswalker enters the battlefield with that many loyalty counters on it (see rule 306.5b).
+210.1.
+Each battle card has a defense number printed in its lower right corner.
+This indicates its defense while it's not on the battlefield, and it also indicates that the battle enters the battlefield with that many defense counters on it (see rule 310.4b).